 Liposuction Mobile, AL

-In 2010 there were 203,100 cases of liposuction performed in the US according to the American Society of Plastic Surgeons.
-Surgical removal of unwanted fat goes by many names such as liposuction, suction assisted lipectomy, lipo, and lipoplasty just to name a few.
-The intent of liposuction is the removal of fat in areas unresponsive to diet and exercise.
+According to the American Society of Plastic Surgeons, 203,100 liposuction cases were performed in the US in 2010.
+Surgical removal of unwanted fat goes by many names, such as liposuction, suction-assisted lipectomy, lipo, and lipoplasty.
+The intent of liposuction is to remove fat in areas unresponsive to diet and exercise.
 Problem areas may affect how clothing fits and how one feels about one’s appearance.

 Before & After photos